Ottobrunn

+The current Bürgermeister, town major, is Thomas Loderer.
+In 2020, there were more mayors in Bavaria called Thomas than female mayors.

 History

-The town's center was established in the mid 1980s with the town hall (1983) and the community centre (1986).
+The town's center was established in the mid-1980s with the town hall (1983) and the community centre (1986).
 The community centre was named after the German-Italian composer Ermanno Wolf-Ferrari who lived in Ottobrunn between 1915 and 1931.